hanabi/hanabi.github.io/docs/variant-specific/pink.md

   - A *two-away-from-playable* pink 4 that is clued with a number 3 clue would cause a blind-play from slot 3.
   - A *two-away-from-playable* pink 5 that is clued with a number 4 clue would cause a blind-play from slot 4.
 - *Bubblegum Bluffs* have precedence over *Taffy Bluffs*.
 In other words, you are only supposed to assume a *Taffy Bluff* if a *Bubblegum Bluff* is impossible.

+### The Taffy Double Bluff

+- First, see the section on the [Taffy Bluff](#the-taffy-bluff).
+- Rarely, a player can perform a *Taffy Double Bluff* by violating *Pink Promise* on a *two-away-from-playable* pink card.
+- For example, in a 4 player game:
+  - It is the first turn of the game and nothing is played on the stacks.
+  - Alice clues number 4 to Donald, touching a pink 3 on slot 3.
+  - Bob knows that since Alice violated *Pink Promise*, this must be some sort of *Bubblegum* move.
+  - Bob blind-plays his slot 4 card.
+It is a red 1 and it successfully plays on to the stacks.
+  - From Donald's perspective, he knows that Alice performed a *Bubblegum Bluff*.
+Donald marks his slot 3 card as a pink 2 (the pink card that is *one-away-from-playable*).
+  - Next, it is Cathy's turn.
+Cathy sees that Donald will mark his pink card as a pink 2.
+However, the card is really a pink 3, so the situation has not yet resolved.
+  - Cathy blind-plays her slot 1 card.
+It is a red 2 and it successfully plays on the stacks.
+  - Donald realizes that if his clued card was a pink 2, then Cathy would not have done anything.
+Thus, this must have been a *Taffy Double Bluff*.
+Donald updates the note on his card to be a pink 3 (the pink card that is *two-away-from-playable*).

 <br />